 ECHA understands that you predict the properties of the Substance using a read-across hypothesis which assumes that different compounds have the same type of effects.
-Thus, the toxicological properties of the Substance are predicted to be quantitatively equal to those of the source substances.
+The properties of your Substance are predicted to be quantitatively equal to those of the source substance.